digbmc/cwd-toolkit/_projects/08_intro-yaml.md

 ---
 ```

-You can keep or add front matter items as you'd like, depending on your goal.
+You can keep, add, or remove front matter items as you'd like, depending on your goal.
 For example, you can leave author blank if including author names is not a part of your project.

 To add markdown, simply write in plain-text below the last dashed `---` line.